Foo-Manroot/foo-manroot.github.io/_posts/2018-01-15-gnuradio-ook-transmit.markdown

 As a final note, the studied remote works with
 [On-Off Keying - OOK](https://en.wikipedia.org/wiki/On-off_keying), modulated in ASK, so the shown flowgraphs are designed to modulate in AM.
+This information was gathered on the previous post, along with the baseband frequency (needed to synthesize the signal).

 ## Replaying the signal